AviSoori1x/makeMoE/README.md

 makMoE_from_Scratch.ipynb walks through the intuition for the entire model architecture and how everything comes together.
 I recommend starting here.

+makeMoE_from_Scratch_with_Expert_Capacity.ipynb just builds on the above walkthrough and adds expert capacity for more efficient training.

 makeMoE_Concise.ipynb is the consolidated hackable implementation that I encourage you to hack, understand, improve and make your own

 **The code was entirely developed on Databricks using a single A100 for compute.
 If you're running this on Databricks, you can scale this on an arbitrarily large GPU cluster with no issues, on the cloud provider of your choice.**